costs-to-expect/api/README.md

 ## Caching

-The API caches responses per authenticated user and also a public cache.
+The API caches responses per authenticated user and there is a public cache.

 You can skip reading from the cache for a specific request by adding the `X-Skip-Cache` header, any value will do, the existence of the header is all that matters.

-Cache is cleared when we detect a change to relevant data, currently, there is a minor delay before cache is cleared, we are planning to clear cache immediately, we want to review the performance impact before making the change.
+Cache is cleared when we detect a change to relevant data.

 ## Headers